Lerty in Westmoreland County, Virginia — The American South (Mid-Atlantic)

 Erected 1971 by Virginia Historic Landmarks Commission.
 (Marker Number J-76.)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers • War, US Revolutionary.
-In addition, it is included in the Signers of the Declaration of Independence, and the Virginia Department of Historic Resources series lists.
+In addition, it is included in the Signers of the Declaration of Independence, and the Virginia Department of Historic Resources (DHR) series lists.
 A significant historical year for this entry is 1725.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Westmoreland State Park (approx. 0.6 miles away); Burrell Eskridge and His Son Vernon Eskridge (approx. 1.1 miles away); Stratford Hall (approx. 1.1 miles away); To Keep in Perpetual Remembrance the Name of Thomas Lee (approx. 1.1 miles away); A Testament to Craftsmanship (approx. 1.4 miles away); Oval Site (approx. 1.6 miles away); a different marker also named Stratford Hall (approx. 1.6 miles away); American Indians at Stratford (approx. 1.7 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Westmoreland State Park (approx. 0.6 miles away); Burrell Eskridge and His Son Vernon Eskridge (approx. 1.1 miles away); Stratford Hall (approx. 1.1 miles away); To Keep in Perpetual Remembrance the Name of Thomas Lee (approx. 1.1 miles away); A Testament to Craftsmanship (approx. 1.4 miles away); Oval Site (approx. 1.6 miles away); a different marker also named Stratford Hall (approx. 1.6 miles away); American Indians at Stratford (approx. 1.7 miles away).

 Credits.
-This page was last revised on December 27, 2019.
+This page was last revised on August 23, 2024.
 It was originally submitted on September 10, 2009, by J. J. Prats of Powell, Ohio.
-This page has been viewed 1,119 times since then and 51 times this year.
+This page has been viewed 1,743 times since then and 62 times this year.
 Photos: 1, 2. submitted on September 10, 2009, by J. J. Prats of Powell, Ohio.

 Editor’s want-list for this marker.
 Photos of Stratford • Can you help?